Competitive Grant Programs: FAQs

 Why was my proposal declined?

-Our grants are primarily funded through individual Field of Interest Funds, and sometimes available funds do not match proposals received.
-Demand for grant dollars is increasing and not every proposal can be funded, no matter how worthy.
+Demand for grant dollars is increasing, and not every proposal can be funded, no matter how worthy.
+Our grants are funded primarily through individual Field of Interest Funds, and sometimes available funds do not match proposals received.
 If you have specific questions about your proposal, contact the Foundation.

 When will I be notified of a decision?

-There are specific deadlines included in each grant program’s guidelines.
+Typically, within 4 weeks of the deadline, but this can vary.
+There are specific dates included in each grant program’s guidelines.

 Can I apply to more than one grant program?